DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-07-12-when-francis-felt-frustrated.md

 They give her lots of options on where to do her SKE course, but strongly encourage a training provider called ExtrA Learning Trust.

 Francis researches all the options.
-She looks at the SKE directory on GOV.UK but she can’t tell the difference between each course.
+She looks at the SKE directory on GOV.UK but she cannot tell the difference between each course.

 Francis joins some forums looking for any reviews on different SKE courses.